Skip to main content

 ESS explores how New Zealand has been shaped by its location: New Zealand straddles the boundary between two major tectonic plates.
 ESS scientists, and students who study ESS, investigate how this precarious location has impacted (and continues to impact) on New Zealand’s geology and landforms, sometimes in dramatic ways.

-ESS investigates the major ocean currents that flow past New Zealand and the impact these and other factors have on our weather and climate.
+ESS investigates the major ocean currents that flow past New Zealand and the impact these, and other factors have on our weather and climate.

 ESS explores the solar system and beyond: earth is dynamically linked with the solar system and the wider universe.
 ESS investigates the structure and composition of these systems and develops understanding of the vast distances and times involved.